IonicaBizau/node-limit-it/README.md

 # limit-it [![Donate now][donate-now]][paypal-donations]

-Run in parallel how many functions you want, but not more than <x> functions at the time.
+Run in parallel as many functions you want, but not more than <x> functions at the time.

 ## Installation